-Which are the common Mosquito-borne fevers?
+Which are the common Mosquito-borne Fevers?

 Do these conditions have similar or distinct symptoms?